dustinpfister/blog_posts/_posts/lodash_repeat.md

 ## 4 - Conclusion

 So the lodash repeat method is just a quick convenience method that can help to quickly do something that is not to hard with just plain old vanilla javaScript my itself.
 There is a lot of talk about the relevance of lodash these days as a lot of the functionality is baked into javaScript itself.
 In addition a lot of the methods are like this that do not make a great case for the use of lodash compared to just working within the scope of native javaScript by itself.
+Still there are a lot or [redeeming qualities of lodash](/2019/02/15/lodash/), and certain core ideas surrounding the use of lodash compared to what is typical with javaScript alone.
+So then if you enjoyed this post you might want to check out on of my [many other posts on lodash](/categories/lodash/).